cycloss/recipes/light.md

 ![](Images/2022-07-12-09-44-30-image.png)

-##### Serves 3 - Time 30 mins
+##### Serves 4 - 30 mins

 ##### Ingredients

-- 750ml stock (2 cube vegetable and 1 cube fish)
+- 1250ml stock (3 cube vegetable and 2 cube fish)
+- 400ml dry white wine
 - 2 tbsp sunflower oil
-- 1 small fennel bulb, trimmed and finely chopped
+- 1 fennel bulb, trimmed and chopped into small pieces
 - 2 garlic cloves, minced
-- 225g risotto rice
+- 500g risotto rice
-- 300ml dry white wine
+- ~150g asparagus, chopped into 5cm lengths
-- 150g frozen petits pois
+- 300g frozen petits pois
 - Juice of half a lemon
-- 2 x 150g salmon fillets, skinned
+- 300g salmon fillet, skinned, chopped into large chunks (will fall apart a bit while cooking)
-- 3 tbsp full-fat crème fraîche
+- 4 generous tbsp full-fat crème fraîche
-- 3 sprigs fresh tarragon, coarsely chopped
-- 30g Parmesan, grated, plus extra for sprinkling
+- 60g Parmesan, grated, plus extra for sprinkling
+- Fresh tarragon, stems removed and coarsely chopped (about half of a tesco 20g bag)
 - salt and freshly ground black pepper
-- Optional: courgettes cut into slices and quartered, or asparagus tips

 ##### Directions

-1. Make stock and pour it into a saucepan and keep warm over a low heat.
+1. Make stock and pour it into a saucepan with the wine and keep warm over a low heat.

-2. Pour the oil into a large frying pan over a medium-high heat.
-Add the fennel and fry for about 4 minutes, or until softened, but not browned, stirring often.
+2. Chop the fennel, and add it into a large frying pan with oil over a medium-high heat, frying for about 4 minutes, or until softened, but not browned, stirring often.
+Chop the garlic and measure the rice.
 Add the garlic and rice and fry for a minute, stirring constantly, until the grains of rice are coated in the oil.

-3. Pour the wine into the stock, stir and bring to a gentle simmer.
-Add a ladleful of the hot stock mixture to the rice and simmer, stirring continuously.
+3. Recruit someone to do this: Add a ladleful of the hot stock mixture to the rice and simmer, stirring continuously.
 Wait until the stock is almost fully absorbed before adding the next ladleful.
-Continue to add the stock, a ladleful at a time, and cook the risotto for 15–20 minutes, or until you are left with about 250ml stock in the saucepan and the rice is nearly cooked.
+This should take 15–20 minutes, or until you are left with about 250ml stock in the saucepan and the rice is nearly cooked.

+4. While step 3 is being done, skin and chop the salmon, chop the asparagus, and weigh out the petit pois.

-4. Add the petits pois and lemon juice.
-Ladle in some of the remaining stock and keep stirring for a couple of minutes.
+5. When step 3 is done, add the asparagus and cook for 2 mins, adding a generous amount of pepper while cooking.
+Then add the petits pois, lemon juice, and the remaining stock and keep stirring for 2 mins of minutes.
 Add the salmon slices, crème fraîche, tarragon and Parmesan.
-Stir and continue to cook until the salmon is done to your liking.
+Stir, test for seasoning, and continue to cook until the salmon is done to your liking, then serve.

-5. Season to taste with salt and pepper and serve immediately, sprinkled with extra parmesan and garnished with pea shoots.

 ## Ratatouille